Spatchcock Chicken Pellet Grill: Juicy & Crispy Perfection

 Method

-6. Place the lemon halves and rosemary inside the chicken cavity.
+3. Preheat the pellet grill to 325°F. Place the halved lemon and rosemary sprigs inside the chicken cavity.

 Nutrition